Everything you need to know about press releases

 What is a press release?

-A press release is a concise and factual news item, prepared by an organization, intended to inform media about something newsworthy.
-It is sent to journalists or editors with the aim of getting (free) editorial attention (also called free publicity).
+A press release is a concise and factual news report, prepared by an organization, intended to inform the media about something newsworthy.
+It is sent to journalists or editors with the aim of gaining (free) editorial attention (also known as free publicity).

-A good press release is written in journalistic style, contains key facts according to the 5 W's (who, what, where, when and why), and focuses on news value - not advertising.
-Consider the announcement of a product, research results, a collaboration, acquisition or socially relevant news.
+A good press release is written in journalistic style, contains the most important facts according to the 5 W's (who, what, where, when and why), and focuses on news value – not advertising.
+Think of the announcement of a product, research results, a collaboration, acquisition or socially relevant news.

-A press release is sent by email, addressed to a select group of journalists and editors for whom the news is really relevant.
+You send a press release by e-mail, addressed to a select group of journalists and editors for whom the news is truly relevant.
 You can do this manually, or use a specialized PR tool such as Smart.pr to easily find the right journalists and personalize your message.

-Provide a clear subject line, a personal salutation, and place the text of the press release in the body of the email - not as a PDF attachment.
-Include royalty-free images and always include an easily accessible contact person for any questions or interview requests.
+Ensure a clear subject line, a personal salutation, and place the text of the press release in the body of the email – so not as a PDF attachment.
+Add royalty-free visuals and always include an easily accessible contact person for any questions or interview requests.

 How do you write a good press release?

-Additional tips: use clear headings, avoid jargon and make the message scannable.
+Extra tips: use clear subheadings, avoid jargon and make the message scannable.
 A good press release reads like a newspaper article: factual, relevant and to-the-point.

-On this page you will find a complete guide for writing your press release
+On this page you will find a complete guide to writing your press release

 How do you build a good press release?

-A good press release has a set, logical structure that helps journalists quickly scan and quickly determine if something is publishable.
-You start with the gist and then work toward context and details.
+A good press release has a fixed, logical structure that helps journalists quickly scan and quickly determine whether something is publishable.
+You start with the essence and then work towards context and details.
 The ideal structure looks like this:

 Subject line

 The subject line of your press release determines whether your message is opened at all.
-Keep the subject line short, factual and specific.
-Mention the news in no more than 10-12 words and avoid too much clickbait and marketing language.Press release title
+Keep the subject line short, factual and concrete.
+Name the news in max.
+10–12 words and avoid too much clickbait and marketing language.Title of the press release

 In many cases, this can be the same text as the subject line.
-The headline above your message should directly summarize the newsworthiness.
-Again, don't use superlatives or slogans, but convey clearly what is going on.Intro: the 5 W's
+The heading above your message should directly summarize the news value.
+Again, do not use superlatives or slogans here, but clearly convey what is happening.Intro: the 5 W’s

 The first paragraph is your lead.
 Answer here: who, what, where, when and why.
-This way you give journalists the core information right away.
-Do try to remain somewhat concise in this.
+This gives journalists the core information directly.
+Try to remain somewhat concise.
 Often this will be around 50 words.The body text: core content and context

 In the paragraphs that follow, provide additional explanation, context and background information.
-Work from important to less important and use short paragraphs and headings whenever possible.
+Work from important to less important and use short paragraphs and subheadings where possible.
 Tip: make your press release rollableQuotes

-Add a quote from a spokesperson, customer or expert.
-This makes your message human and easy to copy.
-Keep the quote personal and substantive - not commercial.Images
+Add a quote from a spokesperson, customer, or expert.
+This makes your message human and easy to adopt.
+Keep the quote personal and substantive – not commercial.Visuals

 Journalists work visually.
-Include a royalty-free image, infographic or short video.
-Preferably via download link in your newsroom.Boilerplate and practical information
+Add a royalty-free image, infographic, or short video.
+Preferably via a download link in your newsroom.Boilerplate and practical information

-Make it clear to editors what they can do: request interview, click through to more info, contact.
-Don't forget to include your name, phone number and e-mail address.
-Close with a short standard text about your organization: who you are, what you do and where to find more information.
-Include your website and social links here as well.
+Make it clear to the editors what they can do: request an interview, click through to more information, get in touch.
+Don't forget to add a name, phone number and email address.
+Conclude with a short standard text about your organization: who you are, what you do and where to find more information.
+Also add your website and social links here.

 How do you write a good subject line for your press release?

 The subject of your press release is the first (and sometimes only) thing a journalist sees.
-It determines whether your message will be opened or immediately deleted.
-A good subject line is short, factual and newsworthy - without marketing language or empty superlatives.
+It determines whether your message is opened or deleted immediately.
+A good subject line is short, factual and newsworthy – without marketing language or empty superlatives.

 Put the news fact first